SomeMathew/FlaskTutorial/Tutorial.md

         [Flask-SQLAlchemy documentation](https://flask-sqlalchemy.palletsprojects.com/en/2.x/models/) and the
         [SQLAlchemy documentation](https://docs.sqlalchemy.org/en/13/core/metadata.html).

-*   To set a relationship between models and table, first a ForeignKey must be setup then an ORM relationship can be created to access the related models.
+*   To set a relationship between models, first a ForeignKey must be create and an ORM relationship can be created to access the related models directly on the object.

     *   `db.ForeignKey('person.id')` Creates a foreign key to the `person` table and its `id` column.